-RO: So we're no longer on WhatsApp, we're on Telegram, so that's one thing, but when we first started, it was literally four of us in a Whatsapp group, and we used to go to Mile End climbing wall, and that was our home when we initially started.
-Now we've got over 50 people in our Telegram group, and we've got a membership scheme as well.
+RO: When we first started, it was literally four of us in a WhatsApp group, and we used to go to Mile End climbing wall, and that was our home when we initially started.
+Now we've got over 50 people in a Telegram group, and we've got a membership scheme as well.
 It's really grown.

 MH: Why did you start climbing?

 RO: I was at a coding bootcamp, and every Monday, everyone would go climbing, and then my friend said 'hey, come along', and I thought why not?
 I was going to the gym, and I was heavy into bodyweight stuff, so every time I'd go to the gym I was always doing some form of calisthenics or handstands, so my friends thought I'd be really good.
 I went that Monday, and I just completely loved it.
 It was just like, why have I never done this before?
 I was addicted.
 And I think that's the case with most people who come climbing.

 MH: Has it ever been an explicit aim of CLMBXR to increase diversity in this space?

 RO: When we initially started no, because it wasn't at the forefront of our minds.
 When we initially started we literally said 'hey, we're a group of friends.
 Let's go climbing.'
 And that was it.
 And then because I have Black friends, we became a Black climbing community, but honestly we literally just started climbing because we actually really enjoyed the sport.
 What's now happened is we do recognise that, firstly, we're in a position of privilege where we can potentially be that representation for someone who wants to get into the sport of climbing and wants a community that looks like them.
 We've modified our thinking about how we speak about ourselves by saying we do want to be that space where Black and underrepresented communities can come to feel safer in the sport.